-This studio course begins with a technical review of the fundamentals of photographic practice, from novice to advanced.
-Emphasis is then placed on the aesthetics of photographic vision and individual expression.
+This studio course begins with a technical review of the fundamentals of photographic practice.
+Emphasis is then placed on the aesthetics of photographic vision and individual expressiveness.
 The format includes class demonstrations, lab work, field assignments and critiques.
-The work will explore the conceptual and practical principles of digital photography, focusing on camera operation, studio lighting and the use of Adobe Lightroom and Photoshop.
-A camera will be provided for class use if needed.
-Specific assignments will strengthen each student's ability to deal effectively with new subject matter in a personal and meaningful way, from fine art to editorial and commercial practice.
-The final quarter culminates in an independent project, formulated by the student.
+A few assignments will be completed in the wet darkroom, but most of the work will explore the conceptual and practical principles of digital photography, focusing on camera operation, studies of perspective, long exposures, light and shadow, portraiture, visual narrative, and the use of Adobe Lightroom and Photoshop.
+Students may choose to use traditional processes, digital processes, or a combination of the two to create exciting photographic bodies of work.
+Structured as an intensive workshop, students will refine the skills learned in their initial photography course, further develop their imaging skills, and explore more advanced processes, techniques and themes.

-Drawing & Painting II
+Drawing & Painting II (c) 1 credit Year